Ten Things You Should Know: Breeders’ Cup Mile

-6) A total of five different fillies and mares have won the Mile.
-In addition to Goldikova and Miesque, distaffers Royal Heroine (1984), Ridgewood Pearl (1995), and Six Perfections (2003) beat males in the Mile, making it the open company Breeders’ Cup race with the most female winners (eight of twenty-eight editions).
+6) A total of six different fillies and mares have won the Mile.
+In addition to Goldikova and Miesque, distaffers Royal Heroine (1984), Ridgewood Pearl (1995), Six Perfections (2003) and Tepin (2015) beat males in the Mile, making it the open company Breeders’ Cup race with the most female winners (nine of thirty-two editions).

 7) Two-time winner Da Hoss stands as the only dual winner of the Breeders’ Cup Mile to win it in non-consecutive years.
 He won the Mile in 1996, but injury kept him from racing for all of 1997 and he only raced once in 1998 before he entered the Mile.
 When he won the race again that year, track announcer Tom Durkin famously proclaimed after the race, “This is the greatest comeback since Lazurus.”